DevDungeon/Bug-Bounty-Browser-Extension/README.md

-# Base Chrome Plugin Template
+# ChromeExtensionBase

-## Description
+Chrome extension ready for development with jQuery and Bootstrap

-Chrome extension template ready for development with jQuery and Bootstrap
+## Contact

-nanodano@devdungeon.com - 2014-04-10
+nanodano@devdungeon.com